bebrws/x86LinuxUserModeEmu/README.md

 I also decided to ditch the classic page table hiearchy of multi layered page directories and page tables to just use a simple 1D array.
 And it works!

-This way my address lookup times are fast.
+Using a 1D page table is simple and easy.. my address lookup times are also fast.
 To lookup a page I just cut off the first 12 bits and index into my PageTableEntry array to find the correct page table entry.
-No need to hassle with state of the TLB which is nice and save some time (and I would love to find out if it was much of a speed improvement).
+And again, no need to hassle with state of the TLB which is nice and saves some time (and I would love to find out if it was much of a speed improvement).

 ## Anything else?